Aurelily/vinted-react-frontend/README.md

 * email : test@gmail.com
 * password : azerty

-For payment simulation using Stripes use this card number :
+For payment simulation using Stripe API you can use this fake card number :
 --
 Card number :  4242424242424242 validity date: 04/24 CVC: 242 ZipCode : 42424